PiTiLeZarD/memup/README.md

 ## TODO

--   Eventually I'll clean up the code, for now it's just a fun 5mn a day kinda project
 -   I want to have 3 modes to this app
     -   learn (typical flashcard thingy)
     -   quizz (shows you other mems and you gotta pick the right ones)
     -   Kanji Learning where you're presented with the mems you already know and the furigana is hidden
 -   all of the data collected during learn/quizz will automatically give a difficulty score to each mem and process how often you should be reviewing them
--   I'll provide my learning material at some point
+-   short term memory mode, long term memory mode
 -   Will make some category/tags/folder thingy at some point
 -   import/export categories and possibility to export stripping checks
+-   graphs and all!
+Giving you knowledge on how/how much you learn and such
+-   Eventually I'll clean up the code, for now it's just a fun 5mn a day kinda project
+-   I'll provide my learning material at some point
 -   so many ideas tho!